webprogramming260/startup-example/README.md

 ## CSS deliverable

+➡️ The following is an example of the required information for the `Startup CSS` deliverable

 For this deliverable I properly styled the application into its final appearance.

 - **Header, footer, and main content body**